Reena2/overtime-app/README.md

 - x Icons from Font Awesome
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- x Refactor posts/_form for admin user status
+- Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # all characters have to be a number
+  # exactly 10 characters